The Islet of Modi

 BEARS finds awaiting analysis in the Brauron Museum (S. Murray)

-The one aspect of the archaeology of Porto Rafti that I do not care about at all, really whatsoever, is the Raftis statue that gives the bay its name.
+The one aspect of the archaeology of Porto Rafti that we are not much concerned with in the project, at least so far, is the Raftis statue that gives the bay its name.
 Our project has a lot of goals, but saying or doing anything related to the Raftis statue is not exactly a priority: surely plenty has been said and done about that beaten up lump of marble already.
 As is well known by now, the statue does not actually represent a tailor, and is not male – most agree that it represents a female goddess, perhaps Demeter, that it was originally carved in the 2nd century CE, and that it was moved to its current location sometime after that.

 Basically every traveler who came near Porto Rafti prior to the 20th century mentions something about the statue; apparently it was one of the main attractions that drew people to the bay back when archaeology mostly involved travelling around Greece looking at stones left over from antiquity.
 Even as late as the 1960s and 1970s special expeditions were formed in order to assess the burning questions of what the statue represents, where it came from, and the particularities of its aesthetic merits: